sgoodluck/sgoodluck.github.io/content/about.md

 ## About tgcg.xyz {#about-tgcg-dot-xyz}

-_My primary disclaimer is that the contents here are always evolving and you may encounter opinions that I no longer hold or find advice that is no longer valid._
+_Disclaimer: The contents here are always evolving and you may encounter opinions that I no longer hold or find advice that is no longer valid_

 The purpose of this blog is to give me a space to write about whatever I want.
-My interests (and hence the content you might encounter) are broad and cover everything from politics &amp; philosophy to computer science &amp; physics.
+My interests (and hence the content you might encounter) are broad and cover everything from politics &amp; philosophy to computer science &amp; physics, to exercise &amp; travel.

-_The secondary disclaimer is that you will encounter my unfiltered opinions about many topics._
+_Disclaimer 2: You will encounter my unfiltered opinions._

-Some of these you might find agreeable, others amusing, and some upsetting.
-That's fine.
-My purpose isn't to impress you, it is purely to express myself.
+Some you might find agreeable, others amusing, and others upsetting.
+My purpose isn't to impress you, it is to express myself.

-Having said that, I hope some of the content here proves useful for you.
-Many times I have searched desperately for something to eventually chance upon a blog written by some stranger on the internet who shared exactly the advice or guide I needed.
-This blog is in no small part also my way of trying to give back to our collective digital mind with useful nuggets I've picked up along the way.
+Having said that, I hope some of the content proves useful for you.
+Many times I have searched for something to eventually chance upon a blog written by some stranger on the internet who shared exactly the advice or guide I needed.

+This blog is in no small part my way of giving back to our collective digital mind with useful nuggets I've picked up along the way.

 ### The Good Code Guy {#the-good-code-guy}